The Public Relations Blog

 Topics: Undercover Boss

-As we turn the calendar to 2016, there are four things that we’re very excited to share with you.
+As we turn the calendar to 2016, there are four things we’re very excited to share with you.

 Here’s the lowdown I got on how companies get on Undercover Boss: